CNA-Tech/PKS-Ninja/LabGuides/Lab2-PksInstallationPhaseOne/readme.md

 2.5 Continue with the Bosh Director tile configuration, select the `Create Availability Zones` tab and enter the following details:

 Note: Each of the availability zones below will have a single cluster.
-When you add an availability zone, make sure to click `Add` and do **not** click `Add Cluster`
+When you add an availability zone, make sure to click `Add` on the upper right side of the window and do **not** click `Add Cluster`
 - Click `Add` to add an Availability Zone with the following values
   - Name: PKS-MGMT-1
   - IaaS Configuration: vcsa-01a